 Jeffrey Pasley is a professor of history and journalism, as well as the associate director of the Kinder Institute on Constitutional Democracy at the University of Missouri.
 He is the author of the award-winning books, “The Tyranny of Printers”: Newspaper Politics in the Early American Republic, and The First Presidential Contest: The Election of 1796 and the Beginnings of American Democracy.
 Before entering academia, he worked as a reporter-researcher for The New Republic and as a speechwriter for Al Gore’s 1988 presidential campaign.

-Program Administrative Assistant — Hannah Hohenstein-Flack is the administrative assistant for UMKC’s Department of History.
+Program Administrative Assistant — Hannah Hohenstein-Flack is the Senior Executive Assistant in the Dean’s Office of UMKC’s College of Arts and Sciences.
 She will handle communications with workshop participants and manage the financial aspects of the grant.

 Historical Content Expert and Workshop Coordinator — Jason Roe is digital history specialist at the Kansas City Public Library, and content manager and editor for the websites, The Pendergast Years: Kansas City in the Jazz Age and Great Depression and Civil War on the Western Border: The Missouri-Kansas Conflict.
 He has deep knowledge of the archival resources related to the workshop and will serve as a historical consultant for Wide-Open Town Scholars throughout the week as they work on their lesson/project plans.

 Workshop Coordinator — Mary Ann Wynkoop is the former director of the American Studies Program at UMKC.
 This will be her sixth Landmarks workshop.
 She will help to facilitate the workshop and serve as the point person for feedback from participants.